from pp. 14-18

 maintenant now.
 From main (“hand”)+ tenant (“holding”).
 Apparently the French make an analogy between holding in hand and the current time, which can be compared to English “at hand” (“close by in time or space”).
 Whatever the interpretation, this word doesn’t mean “maintenance” in spite of cognation; consider them to be false friends.

-ouvrir to open; to start.
-Cognate with aperture, which is closer to their common Latin origin.
+ouvrir to open; to start. ouvert open (adj.), opened (adj. and past participle of ouvrir).
+Cognate with overt (“open”, “not secret”), aperture, which is closer to their common Latin origin.
 The change of Latin p to French v is not uncommon.
+Not to be confused with ouvrier (“worker”), which ends with -er.

 bras arm.
 Cognate with brace, brachium (“upper arm”), with the root of embrace, and even with pretzel (a pretzel looks like folded arms).
-This word and English bra are false friends; the latter in French would be soutien-gorge.
+With an s- ending, the plural of this word is also bras.
+Note this word and English bra are false friends; the latter in French would be soutien-gorge.

 pied foot.
 There are multiple English words sharing the same Latin source, e.g., pedal, pedestrian.